 - 9:30 – 10:00 You attend the dance training session.

 - 12:00 – 1:00 You attend Dance Auditions.

 - PM You schedule and attend your callbacks.

 Everyone gets 90 seconds, whether you’re singing or not singing.
 Time starts when you begin acting or singing.
 Slates should be minimal; just your name and number.

 Amazing accompanists will be provided.
 You will rehearse with your accompanist in the half-hour before you perform.
 The same accompanist will play when you perform for producers.
 You will have a limited amount of time to rehearse your piece with your accompanist.
 Most singers are able to go through their song only once, making sure the tempo is good.

 Bring your sheet music in the proper key.
 Do not put your music in plastic sheets, in case the accompanist wants to pencil notes on the pages.
 If you are singing second (after performing your monologue), write the end-cue of your monologue on your music.

 If you’re wondering how to improve your audition before callbacks, or if you didn’t get any callbacks and wonder why, we offer Immediate Feedback.
-Our responders will be in Thompson Theatre, watching auditions and taking notes, so you can get a specific, candid assessment on what went right (and wrong) with your audition.
+Our responders will be watching auditions and taking notes, so you can get a specific, candid assessment on what went right (and wrong) with your audition.
 Responders will be available immediately following your audition.